Non-Degree Seeking Students for Physical Therapy Licensure/Deficiencies

-If the course is an online course you’ll receive a username and password to access the University’s MyUSA student portal after your registration is processed.
-The course is taken online with a group of students with instructor- led discussions on a bulletin board, audio/video clips, required readings, and weekly quizzes.
+If the course has a specific start date, the course is taken with a group of students with instructor- led discussions on a bulletin board, audio/video clips, required readings, and weekly quizzes.
 You will be guided through the course content with a unit-by-unit breakdown of the information that includes asynchronous interaction with students and faculty.
 There is also a help section on all courses and tech support that is readily available to all online learners.
 Anyone who can send email and search the web for information has the skills necessary for completing an online course.

 10. WHAT IF I NEED CLINICAL INTERNSHIP HOURS?

 After you have completed all the professional courses you need (if any), you will work with an advisor to find a clinical facility with which we have a current contract to arrange the hours you need.
 We must have a current contract with any site used and we cannot guarantee placement at any particular site.
 Dates and hours of attendance are determined by the site.
 40 hours of internship = 1 credit.
 Internship placements are very limited and not all NDS students can be accommodated.

 You may request a transcript from the University website at www.usa.edu under the Alumni and Friends Tab.

 12. WHAT IF I NEED A SYLLABUS SENT TO THE EVALUATION AGENCY ALONG WITH MY TRANSCRIPT?